Welcome to Aslanspaw Maine Coons

 the quick then do not cut the nail until you do see it.

-There are many 'How to' articles and pictures on the
+There are many 'How to' articles and pictures on the internet.
+I will

-have had at least 4 clippings by the time you get them.
+at least 4 clippings by the time you get them.

 IV Cat Trees - Maine Coons love their trees.
-Make sure the
+Make sure the base is VERY

-to topple.
-Cissel rope on the trees are really nice for their
+Sisal rope on the trees are really nice for their

-nails.
-Also, I do not recommend getting a tree that is
+recommend getting a tree that is

 taller than you can reach.